 The problem with some of the NEN Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is mainly from patient forums or groups where the ratio of problematic diagnoses is high.
 Offering these patients a ‘platform’ disguised as a survey is like ‘situating the appreciation’.
 This is why I currently have little faith in NEN patient surveys.
 It’s a difficult area but we need a new model for capturing the whole spectrum of patient experience.
 One positive statement from the recent SEER database study mentioned above…… the increase in incidence is partly due to earlier diagnosis.
-Clearly there’s more work to be done but it helps to dispel the myth that every NET patient was misdiagnosed for years.
-In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective and it shouldn’t be making it into advocate organisation statistics unfiltered.
+Clearly there’s more work to be done but it helps to dispel the myth that every NEN patient was misdiagnosed for years.
+In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective, and it shouldn’t be making it into advocate organisation statistics unfiltered.
 Every one of these claims needs to be corroborated with each doctor who was seen for related symptoms.

 Luck plays a part, so does patient intransigence.